 Now renamed the Alliance Defending Freedom, the ADF – which now boasts a budget of roughly $40 million dollars a year (25% from the National Christian Foundation) – coordinates and financially supports legal activism by dozens of religious right law nonprofits.
 The ADF reportedly played a key “traffic control” role in the many lawsuits filed in or after 2012 to challenge reproductive health care mandates attached to the Affordable Care Act, including cases that became Burwell v.
 Hobby Lobby.

-The Alliance Defending Freedom – which “seeks to recover the robust Christendomic theology of the 3rd, 4th, and 5th centuries” and, as covered in July 2, 2014 Center Against Religious Extremism report, has numerous ties to the overtly theocratic (or “theonomic”) Christian Reconstructionism movement that advocates radically Laissez-faire government and the imposition of pre-Talmudic Biblical law – has both supported U.S. state-level legislation that would allow private businesses to discriminate on the basis of sexual orientation and also reportedly advised Russian legislators who have crafted anti-gay legislation.
+Covered in an extensive May 2014 report from the liberal advocacy group ThinkProgress, the Alliance Defending Freedom – which “seeks to recover the robust Christendomic theology of the 3rd, 4th, and 5th centuries” and, as covered in July 2, 2014 Center Against Religious Extremism report, has numerous ties to the overtly theocratic (or “theonomic”) Christian Reconstructionism movement that advocates radically Laissez-faire government and the imposition of pre-Talmudic Biblical law – has both supported U.S. state-level legislation that would allow private businesses to discriminate on the basis of sexual orientation and also reportedly advised Russian legislators who have crafted anti-gay legislation.

 Another milestone in the anti-gay organizing that has emanated from The Gathering and the National Christian Foundation came in 1997, when Fieldstead and Company program director Don Schmierer presided over a presentation (link to audio and partial transcript) to The Gathering during which former Fieldstead and Co. program director Herb Schlossberg – who has close ideological ties to Christian Reconstructionism and is friend to some of the movement’s top leadership – laid out a master plan for combating “organized homosexuality”.